-Until then, we’ve been working heavily on Thanksgiving shoots.
+We’ve been working heavily on Thanksgiving and Christmas photo shoots.
 How ironic that in our personal lives we don’t want to have anything to do with a pumpkin, yet our studio was filled with turkeys, pumpkin pies, pecan pies and all the cranberry/stuffing/gravy you can eat.
 Seriously, we had enough Thanksgiving food to feed a block party in September.
-Here’s a picture of what we were drilled with last week.
-Now you can see why we’re still clinging on to Summer corn and anything that resembles August sunshine.
+Today we made a big batch of gingerbread men cookies for a photo and we heated up the studio in the middle of Summer.
+Now you can see why we’re still clinging on to Summer produce, especially corn, kale, watermelon and heirloom tomatoes.

-The inspiration for this savory galette came from sifting through our Bountiful cookbook (yes! we have our hands on a review copy).
-In our cookbook we have another savory galette (buy the book and you’ll find out ) and as we were perusing through the recipe, a craving creeps on us for a savory galette again.
+The inspiration for this savory galette came from sifting through our Bountiful cookbook.
+In our cookbook we have another savory galette (buy the book and you’ll find out 😉 ) and as we were perusing through the recipe, a craving creeps on us for a savory galette again.
 So thanks to that trio of leftover ingredients in the fridge, lunch was served.

 diane and todd